forestdb/forestdb.org/models/social-utility.md

     // Recursively reason about what I would have believed last time step var beliefs = infer(butLast(evidence));

-    // What beliefs would make this new choice most likely?
-    // factor(choiceLikelihood(beliefs.ownUtility, newEvidence.self.choice));

     // What beliefs would make this reward signal most likely? factor(bernoulliERP.score([beliefs.ownUtility[newEvidence.self.choice]],
                               newEvidence.self.rewardSignal));